How To Get The Most From Couples Therapy

-The first choice will be time.
 It simply takes time to create a relationship that flourishes.
 Make time to be together, time to be with family, time to play, have sex, coordinate, nurture, relax, hang out and plan.
-This time will encroach on some other valuable areas – your personal or professional time.
+This time will encroach on other valuable areas, like your personal or professional time.

-The second choice is comfort.
+The second choice is accepting discomfort

 This is the most difficult.
-For example, if one of you is hypersensitive to criticism whilst your partner is hypersensitive to feeling ignored, it will take effort to improve your own sensitivity instead of hoping your partner will stop ignoring or criticizing.
+For example, if one of you is hypersensitive to criticism whilst your partner is hypersensitive to feeling ignored, it will take effort to improve your own sensitivity instead of hoping your partner will stop criticizing or ignoring.

-A POWERFUL APPROACH TO YOUR COUPLES THERAPY IS FOR EACH PERSON TO DO THE FOLLOWING BEFORE EACH SESSION:
+A POWERFUL APPROACH TO YOUR COUPLES THERAPY

 Your preparation for counselling will pay high dividends.
 Make the most out of your time and money investment in each couples session.
 Come prepared with what you want to achieve.